YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GETCWD
 ----------------

-Last used version: V4.0-001E

 GETCWD, Error getting current working directory for file xxxx

-Run Time/MUPIP Error: This indicates that YottaDB/GT.M could not get the full path of current working directory.
+Run Time/MUPIP Error: This indicates that YottaDB could not get the full path of current working directory.

 Action: Review up the accompanying message(s) for additional information.